drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 * Event seach - A simple form to search for events
 * Results - To show the events that match the search query

+1. Start by creating a new folder on your desktop called "Helsinki Events"
+2. Open the new folder in Visual Studio Code
+3. Run `npm init` and after that `npm install express --save` in your terminal (go to View -> Terminal to see the terminal in VS Code)

 We'll be fetching matching events on server-side and then passing those results to the results page.
 To make it easier for us to generate the HTML-markup across the pages, we'll use a JavaScript templating language called EJS.

 Example of using EJS inside of HTML (this would show the value of the JavaScript variable searchQuery)